-The revenue from sale of hardware devices includes sale of hardware devices, subscription fees and provision of other services, which are separately identifiable.
+The revenue from sale of hardware devices includes sale of hardware devices and subscription fees, which are separately identifiable.

 (f) Information sharing service income

 Revenue from the provision of information sharing services is recognised at a point in time as services are rendered without future performance obligations.